astamm/fdacluster/cran-comments.md

           Status: 500
           Message: Internal Server Error

-This is indeed a new submission.
-The word 'affine' is well defined and the two URLs are in fact valid.
+Possibly misspelled words are in fact names and the two URLs are in fact valid.

+    * installed size is 10.6Mb
+      sub-directories of 1Mb or more:
+        data   2.7Mb
+        libs   7.5Mb